wyle-timing-xx/audio-to-text-transcriber/README_EN.md

 2. Increase the `SILENCE_TIMEOUT_MS` value (e.g., set to 2000) to give the system more time to determine if your question is complete
 3. Check network connection and firewall settings
 4. Try switching to a different AI provider
+5. Verify that the AI provider's API endpoint is correct (especially for Deepseek)

+### Problem: Deepseek Not Using Streaming Responses

+**Solution**:
+1. Check if the Deepseek API endpoint supports streaming (requires `stream=true` in the request)
+2. Make sure you're using the latest version of the code with unified streaming implementation
+3. Set the correct `DEEPSEEK_ENDPOINT` in your environment variables

 ## 📊 Performance Optimization